howl-editor/howl/site/source/doc/api/command.md

 - `handler`: _[required]_ A callable handler that will be invoked to execute the command.
 The handler will receive arguments corresponding to the specified inputs.
-- `inputs`: An optional list of inputs for the command.
-Each input is either a string, in which case it's looked up in [inputs], or an instance of an input factory, which will be invoked to instantiate the input as the command is run.
+- `input`: An optional input for the command.
+The value can be either a string, in which case it's looked up in [inputs], or an instance of an input factory, which will be invoked to instantiate the input as the command is run.

 ### run (cmd_string = nil)